suite-mang/GuessTheNumber/README.md

 # GuessTheNumber
 Bulls-Cows
-//its position is also correct, then it is a bull
-//correctly guessed digit is a cow
-//number is random from(a-z)(0-9)
+its position is also correct, then it is a bull correctly guessed digit is a cow number is random from(a-z)(0-9)